 The Sloth Captive Husbandry Research Center has made significant advancements in not only captive husbandry of sloth but also in captive sloth breeding and veterinary care.

-With the support of the Zoological Wildlife Conservation Center and in conjunction with the Sloth Captive Husbandry Research Center, The Sloth Center sustains the largest population of long-term captive adult sloths in the world.
+With the support of the Zoological Wildlife Conservation Center and in conjunction with the Sloth Captive Husbandry Research Center, The Sloth Center sustains the largest population of long-term captive adult sloths in North America and perhaps the world.
 We strongly uphold that without sustainable adults there are no adorable babies to coo over.

 Captive Husbandry Research: Our primary focus is on the long-term physical, mental and emotional care of captive wildlife populations.